 Carbon Footprint of Toothpaste Tubes

 The only facility that I know of that actually recycles toothpaste tubes is #Terracycle.
-They are a brave and determined company that takes on all the difficult plastic recycling times in the United States.
-Their goal is to help us turn our wasteful once-through extractive economy into a sustainable "circular" economy, where we continuously reuse all the resources we've already extracted from the environment.
-Aspire hosts Terracycle boxes to recycle toothpaste tubes, plastic toothbrushes and dental floss containers at our home store at 2009 Ford Street in Golden, CO 80401.
-Take your toothpaste tubes and get rid of them in the box on the front porch, and then start using Aspire tooth powder, which is in a refillable, recyclable container.
+They are a brave and determined company that takes on all the difficult plastic recycling items in the United States.
+Their goal is to help us turn our wasteful #single-#use extractive economy into a sustainable "circular" economy, where we continuously reuse all the resources we've already extracted from the environment. #Aspire hosts Terracycle boxes to recycle toothpaste tubes, plastic toothbrushes and dental floss containers at our home store at 2009 Ford Street in Golden, CO 80401.
+Take your toothpaste tubes and get rid of them in the box on the front porch, and then start using #Aspire Tooth Powder, which is in a refillable, recyclable container.

 You can get your own box from Terracycle too.
 Check them out!